BradMcDanel/pss/deit/README.md

 # DieT + PSS

 This is a fork of the [DieT repository](https://github.com/facebookresearch/deit).
 Many of the files are not used, as we only explored PSS applied to the initial DieT version.
 The main modifications to the project are:
-- `fracpatch.py`: This is the main implementation of DeiT models with the inclusion of a Patch Sampling Scheduele.
+- `pss.py`: This is the main implementation of DeiT models with the inclusion of a Patch Sampling Scheduele.
 The patch sorting functions can be found near the top of the file.
 As noted in the paper, we include relative position embedding, as we find it dramatically improves the performance of ViT models.
 - `models.py`: We added several models based on the baseline deit models.
-For instance, `fracpatch_deit_small_patch16_224_384` generates a DeiT-S model with PSS included.
+For instance, `pss_deit_small_patch16_224_384` generates a DeiT-S model with PSS included.
 We modified the names of the deit models in the original codebase to distinguish the two resolutions of DeiT-S models we trained in our work (224x224 and 384x384).
-Note that `FracPatch` models are our internal name for a modified version of a model to enable the use of a PSS.
 - `patch_scheduler.py`: This script implements the patch sampling schedules mentioned in the paper.
 - `main.py`: We modified this main training script to support the use of a PSS.
 The PSS is updated per training iteration using a `.step()` function.